Lynne Avram BSN RN

 PHYSICAL EDUCATION EXCUSES & DANCE EXCUSES

-Students requesting to be excused from PE/Dance must bring a note signed by their parent to the Nurse.
+Students requesting to be excused from PE/Dance must bring a note signed by their Parent or Doctor to the Nurse.
 The Nurse will then write an "excused from PE/Dance" pass for the student to take to the teacher.
 Any request for three or more PE/Dance classes must be accompanied by a physician's written order.
 PE/Dance teachers will be informed of the length of excuse, and if the teacher needs to make any accommodations for your child.
 If your child has a health condition that cause him to miss PE/Dance class frequently, a doctor's note may be requested.

 All injuries requiring any type of orthopedic support or device on campus must be reported with a medical note and cleared through the Health Center.
 If your child sustains a fracture and has a splint or a cast, or has been authorized by a physician to use crutches or a wheelchair while on campus, please check in with the nurse prior to the child returning to class.
 We will need a doctor's note regarding use of crutches or wheelchair on campus, as well as a PE/activity restriction notice.
-Elevator privileges may be requested at this time.

 Deer Valley School District Policies